2/20/2025

 Chief Commercial Officer

 Yeah, we haven't really seen that to be an issue.
-I mean, you're right.
-You have the renewals of payor plans in particular in the beginning of the year, but we haven't really seen an impact on that so far.
-I would say what I mentioned in the prepared remorse, I'm in particular very pleased with how payors are already adopting the broader label for Phil's Pirey, some of them completely removing proteinuria levels, step edits.
-I think we make really good progress, but to your specific question on renewal criteria, we haven't really seen an impact there.
+I mean, you're right, you have the renewals of payer plans, in particular in the beginning of the year, but we haven't really seen an impact on that so far.
+I would say what I mentioned in the prepared remarks, I'm in particular very pleased with how payers are already adopting the broader label for filspiry, some of them completely removing proteinuria levels.
+So I think we make really good progress, but to your specific question on renewal criteria, we haven't really seen an impact there.

 speaker